merzann/v2_creative_spark_images_photography_shop/README.md

 - **Legal & Navigation Links**:
   - Positioned side-by-side on desktop, stacked on mobile.
   - Includes all necessary legal documents plus a Contact Page.
-  - All documents are managed via a `PolicyPage` model in the admin panel (except Contact and Licenses).
 - **Copyright**
   - Automatically updates year (manual in current setup)
   - Located on the bottom right of desktop view, centered on mobile